 Ms. Cassell runs her cafe featured in the photo by Franz Lindner at 218 East Georgia for 7 years.
 When the restaurant space below/beside her home becomes available around 1963, Sarah’s Cafe moves to 241 Union Street.
 Prior to that time, this location had been the home of Valery’s Chicken and Steak house for about 12 years run by a woman named Valery Nechia (yet another story!).
 Curiously, for the last year that Valery was running the restaurant at 241 Union, it was called Todd’s Café.
 According to the city directories by 1962 Valery Nechia was now a widow, living in Mount Pleasant and was now working as a dressmaker.

 For about 20 years, from 1963/64 until 1984, Sarah Cassell runs Sarah’s Cafe on Union Street and lives above.
-During much of this time Sarah’s son David is also living with her and working at Canada Post (and helping out at the restaurant on occasion).
+During much of this time Sarah’s son David is also living with her and working at Canada Post (and helping out at the restaurant on occasion according to some that frequented Sarah’s Cafe).

 I started to scour online and printed resources about the area and the neighbourhood.
 No mention of Sarah and her cafe.
 Some expert assistance was needed.
 I contacted writer Wayde Compton who, among many other things, co-founded the Hogan’s Alley Memorial Project.
 While Wayde did not have any personal experience with Sarah Cassell or her cafe, he said that his mother recalled going there.
 He then suggested I contact Elwin Xie, who grew up on Union Street in the 1960s and 70s and who’s family owned and operated Union Laundry at 274 Union St. [Side note: Elwin’s father, Harry Yuen fought the City’s expropriation of his property until the bitter end]